dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

   about notes apps so much (and why I think you should care too!);
 - It's a *guide* to the various kinds of apps, interventions, and systems out there;
-- It's a *showcase* of my personal notes system, and the cool things it lets me do.
+- It's a *showcase* of my personal notes system---the philosophy and style of how I organize my notes, and the cool things my system lets me do.

 # CYA